Clinical-Disaster Research Center

 Mission

-The mission of The University of Mississippi Clinical-Disaster Research Center (UM-CDRC) is to integrate service, training, and research in disaster mental health.
-We seek to develop evidence-based disaster preparedness, mitigation, and response practices to meet the needs of the University, local community, and region.
+The mission of The University of Mississippi Clinical-Disaster Research Center is to integrate service, training, research, and education in disaster mental health.
+We seek to develop evidence-based disaster preparedness, mitigation, response, and recovery practices to meet the needs of the University, local community, and region.
 The UM-CDRC strives to better understand the experiences of those affected by disasters and how they cope with these events.
-Research is conducted to devise, implement, and evaluate empirically-based disaster preparedness, mitigation, and response programs with the intent of minimizing risk factors and maximizing protective factors.
-With rigorous, systematic research as a foundation, and with expertise in clinical, community, multicultural, and positive psychology, the UM-CDRC works to understand how concepts like resilience, self-efficacy, and perceived meaning foster disaster recovery and posttraumatic growth.
+Research is conducted to devise, implement, and evaluate empirically-based disaster preparedness, mitigation, response, and recovery programs with the intent of minimizing risk factors and maximizing protective factors.
+With rigorous, systematic research as a foundation, and with expertise in clinical, community, multicultural, and positive psychology, the UM-CDRC works to understand how concepts like resilience, self-efficacy, and perceived meaning and purpose in life foster disaster recovery and posttraumatic growth.

 Director of the Clinical-Disaster Research Center